-I visited the location in October 2019.
+I had ridden past the location with my wife, Susie in July 1984 on a motorcycle camping trip to Hyeres near Toulon.
+I remember the weather was hot but I was completely unaware of the significance at that time.
+In October 2019 I visited the location again but this time with a purpose, to stop and study.
+On this occasion I was accompanied by a photographer friend, Chris Powell.
 The immediate vicinity of the murder site is little changed from how it appeared 67 years ago even down to the roughly hewn laybys adjacent to each other.
 The Durance river to the east has been re-routed to accommodate a motorway.
 There is a small memorial to the family in the form of a brass plaque affixed to the railway bridge next to a cross and offerings specific to the memory of 10 year old Elizabeth Drummond.
 The family are buried in nearby Forcalquier.

 Sir Jack Drummond’s status has had far reaching influences with some who cannot accept the random and chance culmination of circumstances.
 They prefer elaborate speculation, dramatised guesswork and the idea that the Drummond family were executed by a clandestine authority.
 Rather like the assassination of JFK in 1963 there is not one shred of evidence that points to anything other than the official findings irrespective of errors made along the route of investigation.